Dual Enrollment Programs

 Dual enrollment is when a student takes a college course while enrolled in both high school and an Institution of Higher Education.
 Dual enrollment provides students with an opportunity to complete college-level coursework and earn college credits.
 Dual enrollment offers rigorous courses and provides an introduction to and preparation for college life and expectations.
 These programs provide an accelerated pathway through college that saves students time and money.

-If you have any questions regarding the Dual Enrollment program, please email email@example.com or speak with your HS Counselor.
+If you have any questions regarding the Dual Enrollment program, please email firstname.lastname@example.org or speak with your High School Counselor.

 Benefits of Dual Enrollment

-• Earning college credit while in high school can help mitigate the cost of earning a college degree
+• Earn college credit while in high school which can help mitigate the cost of earning a college degree.

-• Accumulating college credits while in high school helps students graduate on time or even early
+• Accumulate college credits while in high school helps students graduate on time or even early.

 Dual Enrollment Models

 Students earn both high school and college credit for the same course on a college campus.

 DUAL CREDIT – COLLEGE IN THE HIGH SCHOOL

 Students earn both high school and college credit for the same course, taught by a college professor at the high school (typically after-school).